Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

 After you have built the application, deploy and run it.

-## Deploy and Run Your Application
+## Deploy and run your application

 To run the application, you must first deploy it to the target: either a device or an emulator.
 Deploying means transferring the package file (`.tpk`) to the target and invoking the Tizen Package Manager to install it.